 So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God.
 And they went forth, and preached every where, the Lord working with them, and confirming the word with signs following.
 Amen.

 On the day of Pentecost, when they all received the Holy spirit, they spoke in tongues.
 In Acts 10, when Cornelius and his family received the Holy Spirit, they spoke in tongues.
-In Acts 19, when the 12 received the Holy Spirit, they spoke in tongues.
+In Acts 19, when the 12 at Ephesus received the Holy Spirit, they spoke in tongues.

 When verses are used as proof texts they must contain a common thread.
 The common thread in all these examples is that they spoke in tongues.
 Whatever else happened is not proof that it should happen to anyone else, or that it should happen every time.
 The fact that speaking in tongues happened every time is proof of the concept that people speak in tongues when they receive the Holy Spirit.
 This was never the “Gift of Tongues”.